Butler University logo

 Key Highlights

-• Founded in 1855, it was the second university in Indiana and third in the United States to admit both men and women.
+• A pioneer in co-education, it was the second university in Indiana and third in the U.S. to admit both men and women.

-• Established Indiana's first professorship in English literature and the first Department of English in the state.
+• Established Indiana's first professorship and Department of English literature.

-• Created the Demia Butler Chair of English Literature in 1869, the first endowed position at an American university designated for a female professor.
+• Created the first endowed position at an American university for a female professor (Demia Butler Chair, 1869).

 Timeline